 — 910 WILLOUGHBY AVENUE · Brooklyn“Pros: Nice quite neighborhood Cons: Ceiling Leaks, roaches, mice and rats infestation.
 Low to no maintenance, structurally it is a very weak building.
 Exp: it's coming apart while shaking and it shows.
 There is no installation in the entir…”

-5 active housing-court litigations are on file across their buildings.
+5 active housing-court cases are on file across SOO, JOLING's buildings.

-The worst-rated buildings are 57 GLEN STREET, 117 BRADFORD STREET, and 250 SCHENCK AVENUE.
+The lowest-rated buildings in SOO, JOLING's portfolio are 57 GLEN STREET, 117 BRADFORD STREET, and 250 SCHENCK AVENUE.

 This landlord owns or manages 10 buildings across New York City.
-The portfolio sits around the city average on compliance.
+The portfolio sits below average on compliance for the city.